Be Bushfire Ready

 Can I light a fire on a HIGH fire danger day?

-Share on Facebook Share on Twitter Share on Linkedin Email this linkNO you cannot.
+Share Can I light a fire on a HIGH fire danger day? on Facebook Share Can I light a fire on a HIGH fire danger day? on Twitter Share Can I light a fire on a HIGH fire danger day? on Linkedin Email Can I light a fire on a HIGH fire danger day? linkNO you cannot.
 It does not matter what time of the year if the fire danger rating is HIGH you cannot light a fire.

 Some government bodies such as DBCA have exemptions to the law to carry out prescribed burns.
 Check the www.emergencywa.gov.au website to find out more information.